 Square Face

-A disconnected style goatee enhances the sharp jawline of a square face, softening the angles.
+A disconnected style of goatee enhances the sharp jawline of a square face, softening the angles.
 It balances facial features, and a slightly longer length helps elongate the face for a refined look.

 Oval Face

-Oval faces, known for their balance, complement the disconnected style goatee.
 The style accentuates the chin and jawline, offering structure while maintaining the soft curves, creating a more defined, attractive appearance.

 How to Style a Disconnected Goatee

 A disconnected style goatee offers a lot of room for creativity, especially if you’re aiming for a unique and bold look.
-Here’s how you can make it work for you.

 Grooming Essentials